ikron/Neurospora_NAM_population/README.md

 The natural strains have had their genomes re-sequenced with Illumina, and either by us, or other groups.
 See [TPC GWAS preprint](https://www.biorxiv.org/content/10.1101/2024.04.29.591604v1) for details.

-The re-sequencing data is available at SRA XXXXXXX (Note: submission to SRA had an error, it is currently being investigated).
+The re-sequencing data is available at SRA [PRJA1108904](https://www.ncbi.nlm.nih.gov/sra/?term=PRJA1108904) (Note: submission to SRA had an error, it is currently being investigated).

 ### RAD-sequencing the offspring